Psychology Department Learning Goals for Psychology Undergraduate Students

 - Scientific Inquiry, Critical Thinking, & Quantitative Reasoning

 1.1.
 Apply innovative, integrative, and critical thinking skills to interpret psychological phenomena.

 1.2.
 Apply innovative, integrative, and critical thinking skills to design and conduct research, analyze data, and interpret results.

 1.3.
-Apply psychology information literacy skills in finding and evaluating research studies in psychology.
+Apply information literacy skills to find and evaluate research studies in psychology.

 1.4.
 Produce, analyze, interpret, and evaluate quantitative materials.